thorvg/thorvg/tools/aa_poc/aa_product_poc.md

 ## Prerequisites

 - A C++ toolchain, Meson, Ninja, and pkg-config.
+- Rust 1.88 or newer and Cargo for the optional Vello comparison runner.
 - macOS with OpenGL, or Linux with OpenGL 3.3 and EGL development packages.
 - Python 3 for the quality evaluator.
 - Enough free space for the 336 quality candidates and their SSAA8 references.